Carnism, the invisible religion

 Let’s consider a few things here.
 A 2015 Gallup poll showed that most people in the United States are concerned about animal rights in some form.
 On the other side of the Atlantic, another poll found that 72% of EU citizens want animal testing to be eliminated because of animal welfare concerns.

-On a personal note, I have lived on four continents for years at a time and have met many different people of different cultures, and I can attest that a significant percentage of people do not like the idea of humans harming animals, and that goes well beyond the US and Europe.
+On a personal note, I have lived on four continents for years at a time and have met many different people of different cultures, and I can attest that a significant percentage of people do not like the idea of humans needlessly harming animals, and that goes well beyond the US and Europe.

 And it’s not just animal welfare people claim to be concerned about, surveys have shown that most people throughout the globe worry about environmental degradation and the ever increasing effects of climate change.